Ricigeroi/pad_lab/README.md

 ### Architecture Diagram
 ![Architecture Diagram](pad_architect.png)

-*The updated architecture diagram includes new services and features such as the API Gateway with circuit breakers, ELK stack for logging, Prometheus & Grafana for monitoring, a Data Warehouse with ETL processes, and database replication setups.*
+*The updated architecture diagram includes new services and features such as the API Gateway with circuit breakers, ELK stack for logging, Prometheus & Grafana for monitoring, a Data Warehouse with ETL processes, database replication setups, and a Saga Coordinator for transaction management.*

 ### Updated Features
 - **Circuit Breaker**: Prevents cascading failures by halting calls to failing services after multiple re-routes.